-At present, employers and employees are contributing 1 percent each on taxable wages and pay rolls in industries covered under the program.
-Under the Social Security Act Amendments of 1947, this 1-percent rate will remain in effect until January 1, 1950, when the rate will rise to 11⁄2 percent each on employer and employee.
-The amendments provide for a 2-percent contribution rate for the calendar year 1952 and thereafter.
+Since January 1, 1937, employers and employees have contributed 1 percent each on taxable wages and pay rolls in industries covered under the program.
+The Social Security Act Amendments of 1947 increase this rate to 11/2 percent each on employer and employee, effective January 1, 1950, and to 2 percent each, effective January 1, 1952.

-The Board of Trustees maintains the view that prudent management of the finances of the trust fund requires emphasis on the longrange relationships between the disbursements and the income of the fund.
+As stated in earlier reports the Board is convinced that prudent management of the finances of the trust fund requires special emphasis on the long-range relationships between the income and the disbursements of the fund.
 According to the calculations summarized in this report, the level-premium cost of benefits under the system into perpetuity at a 2-percent interest rate may range between 3 and 7 percent of pay roll.
-These figures are lower than the estimated costs of the program when it was adopted in 1939 and below the level-premium cost figures contained in some of the earlier reports of the Board.
-The war and its aftermath, as well as the recovery from the depression of the early thirties, have been accompanied by important changes in many of the factors which determine the relationship between benefits and contributions under the program.
-Among the more important factors which have led to a reduction in the illustrative costs, measured as a percent of pay roll, are the increased level of earnings and the expanded employment in covered occupations.
+These figures are lower than the estimated costs of the program when it was adopted in 1939 and below the level-premium figures contained in some of the earlier reports of the Board.
+The war and its aftermath, as well as the recovery from the depression of the thirties, have been accompanied by important changes in many of the long-range factors which determine the relationship between contributions and benefits under the program.
+Among the more important factors which have led to a reduction in the illustrative costs, measured as a percent of pay roll, are the increased level of earnings and the expanded employment in covered industries.

-The present cost figures are predicated on the maintenance of level wage rates.
-The evidence available from historical experience and from the development of our economic system indicates that the level of income and earnings in the Nation is likely to rise in the future.
+The Board wishes to emphasize that the present cost figures are predicated on the maintenance of level wage rates.
+The evidence available from historical experience and from the past development of our economic system indicates that the level of income and earnings in the Nation is likely to rise in the future.
 Increases in the past have been somewhat uneven, but on the whole they have been persistent over the decades.
-Taking into account a long-term tendency for wages to rise, the range of the level-premium cost might be reduced from 2.7 represent the 2000 of the level-premium cost might be reduced from 3-7 percent to $2\frac{1}{2}$ -6 percent.
+Taking into account this tendency for wages to rise, the range of level-premium costs might be reduced from 3-7 to $2\frac{1}{2}$ -6 percent.